hyperledger/fabric-samples/full-stack-asset-transfer-guide/docs/SmartContractDev/03-Test-And-Debug-Reference.md

 ## How is the chaincode package different?

 A key difference is that the chaincode package does not contain code.
 It is used as a holder of data that indicates to the peer where the chaincode is.
 What host/port and what TLS configuration is needed?
-Chaincode packages already can hold data about the couchdb indexes to use or the private data collections.
+Chaincode packages already can hold data about the CouchDB indexes to use or the private data collections.

 Within the package, the `connection.json` is an important file.
 At its simplest it would be